open-contracting/standard/standard/standard.md

 where its necessary to represent the information.
 For example, the contracting

-### Contracting revisions: notices and amendments
+### Contracting releases: notices and amendments

-The contracting record is formed and updated through revisions, which are either notices and amendments.
+The contracting record is formed and updated through releases, which are either notices and amendments.
 There are four types of notice:

 -   Tender notice